denizyennerr/Brazilian_E-commerce_Analysis/README.md

 EDA involved exploring the Olist dataset to answer key questions, such as:

+- Examining the distribution of orders on monthly and monthly orders over the years between 2016 to 2018.
+- After examining the number of orders broken down by order status monthly, are there any months with dramatic decreases or increases?
+-

 - How have the order statuses (e.g., delivered, shipped, canceled) varied over the years 2016-2018?
 - In which regions do users who have more installments for payment primarily live?
 - Which sellers sell products across a wider range of categories?
 Do sellers with a wider range of categories also have higher order counts?